 Pathogen: An agent that causes infection or disease, especially a microorganism, such as a bacterium or a virus.

 Paylean: A product from the company Elanco Animal Health.
 Paylean can direct nutrients toward quality lean gain and away from fat deposition, resulting in an increase of high-value, lean cuts of meat in pork carcasses.

-phosphorus: A highly reactive, poisonous nonmetallic element occurring naturally in phosphates, especially in the mineral apatite.
+Phosphorus: A highly reactive, poisonous nonmetallic element occurring naturally in phosphates, especially in the mineral apatite.
 It exists in white (or sometimes yellow), red, and black forms, and it an essential component of protoplasm.
-Symbol P.

-protein: Any of a large class of complex organic chemical compounds that are essential for life.
+Protein: Any of a large class of complex organic chemical compounds that are essential for life.
 Proteins play a central role in biological processes and form the basis of living tissues.
 They consist of long chains of amino acids connected by peptide bonds.
-Enzymes, antibodies and hemoglobin are examples of proteins.

 PRRS: The acronym for porcine reproductive and respiratory syndrome.
 The result of a viral disease that causes reproductive failure in breeding stock and respiratory tract illness in young pigs.

 Puberty: The stage in the development of humans and other primates marked by the development of secondary sex characteristics, including the beginning of the menstrual cycle in females.
 In humans, puberty occurs at the onset of adolescence, between the ages of about 11 and 14 in girls and 13 and 16 in boys.

 Ractopamine: A drug that is used as a feed additive to promote leanness in pigs raised for their meat.

 Ram (or Buck): A male sheep of any age.

 Rangeland: A large open land area on which livestock wander and graze.
 The native vegetation is mainly grasses and shrubs.